cchudzicki-ocw-testing/18.706-spring-2023/content/pages/syllabus.md

 ## Lecture Notes and Readings

-There is not required textbook for the course.
-A full set of lecture notes are provided.
+There is no required textbook.
+A full set of {{% resource_link "75424b2c-57f9-4d04-9f61-9ec776a9c3a0" "lecture notes" %}} are provided.
 Possible other references include:

 - the book by P.M.
 Cohn “Further  Algebra and Applications” (chapters 2, 4, 5, 7, 8; an earlier edition of basically the same text is volumes 2,3 of the series “Algebra” by the same  author);
 - C.A.
 Weibel “An introduction to homological algebra” and